Summer 2025: Montréal cultural guide for families

 DAY CAMPS

-Every summer from the end of June to the end of August, most young Quebecers head off to day camp.
-Are you bringing your family to Montréal this summer?
-If your children want to experience Québec culture with locals, hone their artistic skills or learn a new language - all while you're wandering around the city - here's a selection of safe and fun Montréal day camps where you can enrol them for a day or a week.
+Registration for summer day camps is open!
+If your kids want to immerse themselves in Québécois culture with local hosts, refine their artistic talents, or learn a new language – all while you explore the city – here’s a curated selection of fun and safe Montréal day camps to keep them active and happy, whether for a day or an entire week.

 Laure Juilliard